Spinal stenosis occurs when one or more bony openings (foramina) within the spine begin to narrow and reduce space for the nerves.

 Surgical Treatments for Spinal Stenosis

 While nonsurgical treatments can relieve pain for a period of time, they do not permanently alter the conditions causing spinal stenosis.
 In most cases, a doctor will recommend nonsurgical treatments first.
 However, surgery might be considered immediately if the spinal stenosis has reached a serious stage.
-Examples of this would be numbness or weakness that interferes with walking, impaired bowel or bladder function, or other neurological involvement.
-The patient’s pain, preference, and reaction to nonsurgical treatments will factor into whether or not surgery is the best option.
+Examples of this are numbness or weakness that interferes with walking, impaired bowel or bladder function, or other neurological involvement.
+The patient’s pain, preference, and reaction to nonsurgical treatments will factor into whether surgery is the best option.

 A decompression laminectomy is the gold standard of surgery for treating spinal stenosis.
 This surgery removes the bony spurs and buildup of bone in the spinal canal, giving more room for the spinal cord and nerves.
 These days, the decompression can be successfully accomplished using minimally invasive techniques, allowing the patients to have less pain, and a faster recovery.
 The doctor will at times need to perform a spinal fusion, connecting two or more vertebrae together, for better spinal support.
 This is usually done in cases of significant spinal deformity, or instability, especially if there is advanced arthritis in the facet joints of the spine.